wfjm/s370-perf/doc/s370_perf.md

 #### T42x - AP+SP+MP+DP <a name="tests-packed"></a>
 The decimal packed arithmetic instructions are tested with two number sizes, 10 digits and 30 digits.
-The tests with 30 digit numbers not only involve larger variables, but also values with a higher number of non-zero digits.
+The tests with 30 digit numbers not only involve larger operands, but also values with a higher number of significant digits.
 The available tests are

 | Instruction | 10d test | 30d test |